simaomansur/beat-layer/README.md

 - Test coverage report must be generated using Python's coverage.

 To-Do before tomorrow ends:
-•	Fix test to work with coverage
+•	Fix test to work with coverage (DONE)
 •	Docker
-•	Make sure requirements is up to date
+•	Make sure requirements is up to date (DONE)
 •	How to deploy!!

 ```